syedyasirkamal/agileproject/README.md

 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/S2-TEST.jpg)

 ### Sprint Review
-> Our team conducted a Sprint Review on DATE.
-We invited a stakeholder (Spanish student, Terri) to attend the meeting with us.
+> Our team conducted a Sprint Review on 11/28/22.
+We invited a stakeholder (ChidoLingo Business Partner, Ryan) to attend the meeting with us.
 During the meeting, Uriel Benitez demo'd the product for the stakeholder.

 ### Working Software
 > Our product increment is working software.
 The working software is the landing page of a new webpage.
 The working software is publicly accessible and can be found here: http://chidopromos.com/